-The Capital Adjustment Account absorbs the timing difference arising from the different arrangements for accounting for the consumption of Non-Current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
-The Account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation reserve to convert fair value figures to a historical cost basis).
-The Account is credited with the amounts set aside by the Authority as finance for the costs of acquisition, construction and enhancement.
+- The Capital Adjustment Account absorbs the timing difference arising from the different arrangements for accounting for the consumption of Non-Current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
+The Account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation reserve to convert fair value figures to a historical cost basis). - The Account is credited with the amounts set aside by the Authority as finance for the costs of acquisition, construction and enhancement.
 The Account contains accumulated gains and losses on Investment Properties and gains recognised on donated assets that have yet to be consumed by the Authority.
 The Account also contains revaluation gains accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
-Note 7 provides details of the source of all the transactions posted to the Capital Adjustment Account, apart from those involving the Revaluation Reserve.

-2017/2018 2018/2019 £'000 £'000 (92,865) Balance at 1 April (86,835) 0 Opening Balance Adjustment 0 3,052 Charges for Depreciation and Impairment of Non-Current Assets 2,721 1,987 Charges for Impairment of Non-Current Assets - Property, Plant and Equipment 2,795 6 Charges for Impairment of Non-Current Assets - Heritage Assets 0 1,701 Derecognition of Assets 0 3,202 Revaluation Losses on Property, Plant and Equipment 2,410 (12) Reverse Impairments in year from Revaluation Increase 525 151 Amortisation of Intangible Assets 109 1,242 Revenue Expenditure Funded from Capital Under Statute (Net) 1,700 2,376 Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Property, Plant and Equipment 17,396 1,270 Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Assets held for Sale 1,005 1 Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Investment Properties 0 (754) Adjusting Amounts Written out of the Revaluation Reserve (1,135) (140) Capital Grants and Contributions Credited to the CIES that have been applied to Capital Financing (579) (1,335) Capital Grants from reserves applied to Capital Financing (1,025) (3,374) Application of Capital Receipts (19,187) (2,106) Capital Expenditure Charged Against the General Fund (2,330) (294) Statutory Provision for the Financing of Capital Investment charged against the General Fund Balance (281) (946) Additional Provision for the Financing of Capital Investment relating to Internal Repayment of Prudential Borrowing (935) (49) Movements in the Market Value of Investment Properties Debited/(Credited) to the CIES 923 (11) Principal repayment of Finance Leases where the Council is the lessee (11) 63 Soft Loans - Principal repaid 51 (86,835) · · (82,684)
+2018/19 Capital Adjustment Account 2019/20 £'000 Movements in year 2019- 20 £'000 (86,835) Balance at 1 April (82,684) - Opening Balance Adjustment 2,721 Charges for Depreciation and Impairment of Non-Current Assets 3,399 2,795 Charges for Impairment of Non-Current Assets - Property, Plant and Equipment 5,402 0 Charges for Impairment of Non-Current Assets - Heritage Assets - Derecognition of Assets 2,410 Revaluation Losses on Property, Plant and Equipment 525 Reverse Impairments in year from Revaluation Increase (20) 109 Amortisation of Intangible Assets 183 1,700 Revenue Expenditure Funded from Capital Under Statute 4,760 17,396 Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Property, Plant and Equipment 58 1,005 Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Assets held for Sale 18,826 - Amounts of Non-Current Assets Written Off on Disposal or Sale as part of the (Gain)/Loss on Disposal to the CIES Statement - Investment Properties (1,135) Adjusting Amounts Written out of the Revaluation Reserve (3,153) (579) Capital Grants and Contributions Credited to the CIES that have been applied to Capital Financing (7) (1,025) Capital Grants from reserves applied to Capital Financing (4,702) (19,187) Application of Capital Receipts (20,965) (2,330) Capital Expenditure Charged Against the General Fund (6,729) (281) Statutory Provision for the Financing of Capital Investment charged against the General Fund Balance (345) (935) Additional Provision for the Financing of Capital Investment relating to Internal Repayment of Prudential Borrowing (864) 923 Movements in the Market Value of Investment Properties Debited/(Credited) to the CIES (848) (11) Principal repayment of Finance Leases where the Council is the lessee (11) 51 Soft Loans - Principal repaid 54 (82,684) Closing Balance 31st March (87,647)